Resources for Physicians & Advanced Practice Clinicians

 - The Physician Engagement Council meets monthly to discuss ongoing and emerging issues in health care.
 Attendees include the community physician representatives to the service line leadership teams, elected medical Dental staff officers, several additional engaged physicians, and key leaders from CCHS.
 The Council serves as a focal point for vital conversations, a crossroads for our pluralistic physician staff, and an opportunity to create value for all participants and their constituents.

-- Oasis Project – The OASIS Project is a multifaceted approach to build resilience within care teams.
+- OASIS Project – The OASIS Project is a multifaceted approach to build resilience within care teams.
 The OASIS model emphasizes the process of mentoring embedded staff members over the course of 6-12 months to become on-site experts who bring content directly to their colleagues during the course of the work day.
 First rolled out on the MICU as a pilot in late 2015, the OASIS Project is expanding to sites across the Christiana Care Health System.
-Interested units and workgroups are encouraged to contact us about bringing the OASIS model to their teams
+Interested units and workgroups are encouraged to contact us about bringing the OASIS model to their teams.

 - Reflective Rounds – The Center for Professional Wellbeing offers monthly Reflective Rounds for the outpatient Palliative Care Team, where staff members are given a protected environment to explore their reactions to their work.
 Reflective Rounds provide an opportunity for clinicians to identify the meaning and values that drive their work, as well as explore paths to fulfillment and self-care with their colleagues in a supportive setting.
-Coming in 2018.

 - Hotspotting – Hotspotting is a targeted work unit intervention to identify actionable items which will reduce physician and APC burnout and improve work satisfaction.